 Chaplaincy Coordinator's Role

 The Chaplaincy Coordinator facilitates and supports the day-to-day running of the Chaplaincy, and works mostly 'behind the scenes'.
 They are responsible for the upkeep of Chaplaincy spaces, finances, health and safety and supporting the University, Faith Societies and Chaplains in practical matters.
-The Chaplaincy Coordinator is the designated Safeguarding contact for the Chaplaincy.
+The Chaplaincy Coordinator is the designated Safeguarding contact and First Aider for the Chaplaincy.